 Exercise is important for any cat, and the Korat is no exception.
 However, unlike some cats, the Korat loves any game they can play with their people.
 Playtime is bonding time, and these feisty cats soak up every minute of positive interaction with their human companions.
 Many Korats even enjoy a game of fetch!
-The Korat’s high intelligence makes them training easy as well.
+The Korat’s high intelligence makes it easy to train them, as well.
 To keep them entertained and challenged, try teaching tricks and giving them puzzle toys.

-Keeping your Korat well-groomed will ensure that they remain healthy and clean.
-With their single-layered, short coat, grooming is a breeze.
-A weekly brushing or two should be sufficient to keep their glittering silver coat shiny and in good condition.
-Be sure to also regularly trim your Korat’s nails, brush their teeth, and keep their ears clean.
+Keeping your Korat well-groomed will ensure that it remains healthy and clean.
+With their single-layered short coat, grooming a Korat is a breeze.
+A weekly brushing or two should be sufficient to keep its shimmering silvery-blue fur shiny and in good condition.
+Be sure to also regularly trim your Korat’s nails, brush its teeth, and keep its ears clean.

 Common Health Problems

-The Korat is typically quite healthy, but before purchasing a Korat from a breeder, be sure to see a written document of the health of both parents.
+The Korat is typically quite healthy, but before purchasing one from a breeder, be sure to see written documentation of the health of both parents.

 Diet and Nutrition

 Providing your Korat with high-quality food will help ensure a long and healthy life.
-Every cat will have its own likes, dislikes, and dietary needs.
+Every cat will have its own likes, dislikes, and dietary needs, but a good cat food formulated specifically for the dietary needs of felines should provide all the nutrients your pet needs to thrive.
 Consult your veterinarian for more information on the diet that best suits your feline.

 Keep in mind that while this breed can struggle with a low percentage of body fat, you should also avoid encouraging excessive weight gain or obesity.